iadvize/php-convention/README.md

   - A string must be enclosed in single quotes `'hello'`.

-  - A concatenated string must use single quotes `'foo'.$bar`
+  - A concatenated string must use single quotes `'foo' . $bar`

-  - A concatenated string must not use spaces around points `'foo'.$bar`
+  - A concatenated string must use spaces around points `'foo' . $bar`

   - A string declaration in multiline must be aligned